-I recently stayed in the beautiful Victorian beachside town of Lorne with my family.
+I recently stayed in the beautiful Victorian beachside town of Lorne with my family, about 2 hours drive west of Melbourne.
 And I simply couldn’t come this far without taking a road trip down the iconic Great Ocean Road.
 Whilst Twelve Apostles might be the main attraction, there is actually has so much more to see along the Great Ocean Road.
 From rugged coastal walks to iconic surf breaks, towering redwood forests and gorgeous waterfalls.

 Here are all the stops we visited on our road trip (plus a few that we didn’t), listed in order from those closest to Melbourne to furthest away.

 Tip: The Great Ocean Road starts just after the town of Torquay, about 2 hours drive south-west of Melbourne.
 The road continues for 244 kilometres westward, finishing at the town of Allansford, near Port Fairy.
 It’s possible to join a bus tour from Melbourne, but the best way to see the Great Ocean Road is to hire a car or camper and self-drive.
 I would highly recommend allowing 2 days, starting from Melbourne and finishing the first day with sunset at Gibson Steps.
 Then continuing the rest of the road trip the next day.

 Bells Beach is iconic in the surfing world.
 As the host of the annual Rip Curl Pro, you simply can’t drive past without stopping to check out the swell.
 Most people wouldn’t dare tackle the sheer size of the waves here, let alone brave the freezing cold Antarctic waters.
 But it’s a beautiful place to stop for a look.